-4.11 The Government is responsible for all policy decisions and for policy costings, i.e. quantifying the direct impact of policy decisions on the public finances.
+- 4.11 The Government is responsible for all policy decisions and for policy costings, i.e. quantifying the direct impact of policy decisions on the public finances.
 Subject to receiving sufficient information from the Treasury to do so, the OBR will provide independent scrutiny and certification of the Government's policy costings.
 The OBR will state whether it agrees or disagrees with the Government's costings, or whether it has been given insufficient time or information to reach a judgement.
-The OBR will also determine any resultant impact of the policy on its economic forecast ahead of publication.

-4.12 The OBR should not provide normative commentary on the particular merits of Government policies.

-4.13 The OBR will have access to Government information, subject to any statutory provision or common law rules.
-The OBR may require information from HM Revenue & Customs in order to carry out its duties; however, the OBR will not seek from HM Revenue & Customs information relating to a person whose identity is contained within or can be deduced from the information1.

-4.14 The normal process for exchanging information will be set out in advance in a Memorandum of Understanding between the OBR, the Treasury and other Government departments as appropriate.
+The OBR will also determine any resultant impact of the policy on its economic forecast ahead of publication. - 4.12 The OBR should not provide normative commentary on the particular merits of Government policies. - 4.13 The OBR will have access to Government information, subject to any statutory provision or common law rules.
+The OBR may require information from HM Revenue & Customs in order to carry out its duties; however, the OBR will not seek from HM Revenue & Customs information relating to a person whose identity is contained within or can be deduced from the information. - 4.14 The normal process for exchanging information will be set out in advance in a Memorandum of Understanding between the OBR, the Treasury and other Government departments as appropriate.
 It shall be for the Government to determine policy decisions and to present and explain them to Parliament and the public.
 The Government will explain its policy decisions to the OBR to enable the OBR to deliver its duties on a basis that is consistent with Government policy and without assumptions or interpretations of Government policy.
-The Treasury will advise the OBR, where necessary, on policy in development that may be of relevance to any forecast or analysis that the OBR is undertaking (for example, policy for possible inclusion within the Budget will be shared with the OBR ahead of the Budget).

-4.15 In addition to forecasts, the OBR will produce an annual sustainability report.
+The Treasury will advise the OBR, where necessary, on policy in development that may be of relevance to any forecast or analysis that the OBR is undertaking (for example, policy for possible inclusion within the Budget will be shared with the OBR ahead of the Budget). - 4.15 In addition to forecasts, the OBR will produce an annual sustainability report.
 This will include long-term projections for the public finances and an assessment of the public sector balance sheet.
 In producing the annual sustainability report, where a long-term policy has not yet been set by the Government, the OBR will set out the assumptions it makes in its projections regarding policy transparently.
 Where a policy has been set, the Government will explain its policy decisions to the OBR, who will ensure projections are consistent with Government policy.
-The OBR will also produce analysis of past forecasting performance.

-4.16 The OBR's economic and fiscal forecasts and other reports and conclusions are essential inputs to the Government's ongoing policy making, and will enable the Treasury to carry out its functions and responsibilities.
+The OBR will also produce analysis of past forecasting performance. - 4.16 The OBR's economic and fiscal forecasts and other reports and conclusions are essential inputs to the Government's ongoing policy making, and will enable the Treasury to carry out its functions and responsibilities.
 The Government will have full and timely access to information and assistance from the OBR, as the Government regards reasonable and necessary, in consultation with the OBR, to fulfil its policymaking responsibilities.
-In particular, the OBR will provide the Government with timely access to the information necessary to reach policy decisions ahead of fiscal policy events.

-1 Information held by HM Revenue & Customs is subject to a strict duty of confidentiality.
-HM Revenue & Customs can release information to the OBR only if there is legislation that specifically enables HM Revenue & Customs to share that information for the purposes for which the OBR requires it.
-Section 9 (4) of the Budget Responsibility and National Audit Act 2011 preserves and respects the existing rules on confidentiality, including those that relate to HM Revenue & Customs.
-The definition of "HM Revenue & Customs information relating to a person" has the same meaning as set out in Section 19 of the Commissioners for Revenue and Customs Act 2005.

-4.17 In preparing its forecasts and other analysis the OBR may choose to consult the Treasury for comment or input, but is not obliged to do so.
+In particular, the OBR will provide the Government with timely access to the information necessary to reach policy decisions ahead of fiscal policy events. - 4.17 In preparing its forecasts and other analysis the OBR may choose to consult the Treasury for comment or input, but is not obliged to do so.
 Subject to fulfilling the minimum requirements contained within the Act and within this Charter, the content of OBR publications is completely at the discretion of the OBR.